Lee H. Hamilton Federal Building and US Courthouse

 Parking and Public Transportation

 Major tenants include the U.S. Bankruptcy and District courts.
-The courthouse also houses offices for the FBI and U.S. Attorneys, Marshals, Trustees, and Probation.
+The courthouse also houses offices for the U.S. Attorneys, Marshals, Trustees, and Probation.

 History and Architecture